Skip to main content

 • Starship: a utility to improve your terminal prompt (git branch, node version etc...)

-Fo users on macOS here is a list of tools that we think will make your life easier:
+For users on macOS we have a list of tools that we think will make your life easier:

 • Rectangle.app a window manager that allows you to re-organize your window layout with the keyboard.
 It also supports dragging and snapping to edges of the screen.
 Very light weight, try it out by pressing ctrl + alt + left arrow, your current window should now take half the horizontal space on the left.
 There is a pro version available.
 IMO the base version is already enough, but if you think you will benefit from the upgrade and want to support the work of the developer, maybe consider buying the pro version.